Zhejiang Provincial Regulations on the Management of Public Credit Information

 (5) Information on non-performance on effective legal documents such as judgments or rulings;

-(6) Other negative information lawfully identified as in violation of laws, regulations, or rules.
+(6) Other negative information lawfully identified as violations of laws, regulations, or rules.

 Article 12: The provincial reform and development department, together with the provincial level Public Credit Information providing units, are to follow the provisions of these Regulations to jointly formulate and periodically update a catalog of provincial Public Credit Information, clarifying the specific items of Public Credit Information that each industry and field is required to record in the credit archives.
 Those that laws and regulations provide are to be recorded in credit archives, shall be included in the provincial Public Credit Information catalog.